Associate Chief Research Officer, Director of Weis Center for Research, Geisinger Clinic

 John Kessler is an Associate Professor in the Earth and Environmental Sciences Department at the University of Rochester.
 He is a chemical oceanographer who focuses on how oceanic dynamics influence atmospheric greenhouse gas budgets.
 Specifically, he investigates methane and carbon dioxide chemistry in oceans and how they interact with the climate system.
 Kessler earned his Ph.D. from the University of California Irvine, conducted his postdoctoral research at Princeton University, and is a recent recipient of a Sloan Research Fellowship in Ocean Sciences.

-Principal Research, Microsoft Research
+Principal Research of Microsoft Research

 Learning from Lots of Data